-Lymphatic cancers and diseases are appearing in infants as commonly now as they appear in adults who have experienced a life of unhealthy living.
+Lymphatic cancers and diseases are appearing in infants as commonly now as they appear in adults who have experienced a life of unhealthy living and heavy toxin/medication exposure.
 Environmental factors are largely to blame.
 Lymphatic inflammation is a painful warning that an underlying issue has been brewing for a period of time, yet three of the warning signs - cellulite, infections and fluid - are attacked with disdain and further toxic chemicals which address every system other than the lymphatic system itself.

 So how do we ensure a free-flowing lymphatic system, while ensuring a strong immunity?
 No medications exists which will provide a healthy lymphatic system and the care needed is a multi-faceted one.